A Pastor’s After-Easter Action Plan

 I know that God has to draw them to Jesus… but He may want to use your plan to do it!
 So plan to give them every reason to come back!

-• Start a new series on Easter, or the Sunday after.
-Announce it on Easter.
+• Start a new series after the New Year.
+Announce it on Christmas.

 • Have promotional materials available for that next series.

-• Schedule a church dinner the following week.
+• Schedule a church dinner for the launch week (If you’re a small church pastor.)

 • Do a 30-day Church Attendance Challenge.